gatsbygg/gatsby99/src/pages/posts/BBDC 2B Subject 1.01.md

    Turn your key to switch on your power supply to bike
    Press on the ignition to start up the bike
 6. **Practice half clutch control in 1st Gear**
    This is the main part of the lesson.
 And the bread and butter of the lessons to come.
+This allows you to start moving off the bike.
+It is like taking baby steps while you learn to walk.
+This is the same thing for learning bike.
+Practice it and get to feel the bike moving.

    > ### "When letting go of the clutch, feel for the biting point.
 When you feel the bike starts to move, that's the **biting point."**